Field Guide

 TL;DR

-That is the Pipeline Tax.
+That's the Pipeline Tax.

-That is the People Tax.
+That's the People Tax.

-That is the Portfolio Tax.
+That's the Portfolio Tax.

 People Tax (Burnout)